We are proud to announce the Sir Elton John Global Exchange Programme which promotes global mobility and international collaboration.

 Tuition fees for outgoing Academy BMus students

-If you are going abroad for part of a year, you will pay your normal full tuition fees to the Academy for that year.
+If you are going on a BMus study placement for part of a year, you will pay your normal full tuition fees to the Academy for that year.

-- you are going abroad for a full year, under the Erasmus+ scheme or on a study year abroad outside the Erasmus+ scheme, as a part of your undergraduate degree programme, and
+- you are going abroad for a full year as a part of your undergraduate degree programme, and

-- you pay home (UK/EU) tuition fees and are eligible for student support from the UK government (a tuition fee loan).
+- you are eligible for student support from the UK government (a tuition fee loan).

 Tuition fee loans are available to eligible students to cover these fees, and you may also be eligible for UK government maintenance grants and loans, based on the standard eligibility criteria.
 Details of the different kinds of funding provided by Student Finance England for outgoing exchange and study abroad students can be found in this study abroad fact sheet.

-The reduced fees do not apply if you are an undergraduate student who pays international fees or are not eligible for a Student Finance tuition fee loan, or if you are a postgraduate student.
+The reduced fees do not apply if you are an undergraduate student who pays international fees, or if you are not eligible for a Student Finance tuition fee loan, or if you are a postgraduate student.